Fayetteville School Board selects six for first round of superintendent interviews

 GR Recruiting, the firm leading the process, brought board members a list of 31 candidates to evaluate.
-The six selected advanced to the first round of interviews, scheduled for next week.
+The six selected advanced to the first round of interviews.
 A second round of interviews is set for the week of Feb.
 13, with the new superintendent to be named after that, according to a news release from board President Nika Waitsman on Saturday.

 John L Colbert, the School District's current superintendent, plans to retire this summer.